mesca/timeflux_serial/README.md

-# An example Timeflux plugin
+# Serial connection plugin

-This plugin provides a simple arithmetic node.
+This plugin allows streaming for a serial device.

 ## Installation